numpy/numpy/doc/neps/nep-template.rst

 libraries.
 It does not need to be comprehensive, just list the major examples of prior and relevant art.

 Implementation
 --------------

 This section lists the major steps required to implement the NEP.
 Where possible, it should be noted where one step is dependent on another, and which steps may be optionally omitted.
-Where it makes sense, each  step should include a link related pull requests as the implementation progresses.
+Where it makes sense, each step should include a link to related pull requests as the implementation progresses.

 Any pull requests or development branches containing work on this NEP should be linked to from here.
 (A NEP does not need to be implemented in a single pull request if it makes sense to implement it in discrete phases).

 Backward compatibility
 ----------------------